 What's The LinkedIn Summary?

 You can use it to write about your professional experiences, goals, and current work.
-The summary can have 2000 characters at the maximum.
-However, only the three first lines are visible, so to read the rest the user needs to click on "see more".
-So, it's important to catch the reader's attention from the beginning.
+The summary can have up to 2000 characters.
+However, only the first three lines are visible, so to read the rest, the user needs to click on "see more".
+Therefore, it's important to catch the reader's attention from the beginning.

 The Importance of Having a Well-Written LinkedIn Summary